experientials/build-template/Brain/Subcognition/README.md

 - Mediapipe sometimes fail to detect the hands.
 That said, if the camera works at 30 FPS and the hands are not detected in the 5 out of the 30 FPS per second we can't deduct that hands disappeared for 0.17 sec! (**solution: low pass filter**)
 - Mediapipe sometimes falsely calculates two hands when only 1 hand is present in the scene. (**solution: filterout the hand centers which are very close together**)
 - Hand is occluded due to another item.
 How do we treat this use case?
 Do we say that hand disappeared? (motion prediction??)

+### Object in the hand

+After a hand is detected and a user interaction is taking place, the user might show an object in the camera.
+The question is: Is the user showing an object in the camera?
+If we try to distinguish between an empty and a non-empty hand through image features, we will have to face the following obstacles:
+- Reliable distinction between object and background (tested different implementation, the contour of the object and the hand is not sharpely detected)
+- Accurate segmentation of hand and grabbed object (not 100% accurate, see above section "Distinction between hand and object")

+Since the target objects to be detected are not very specific, neither is the background static, the above obstacles are really difficult to deal with.
+This is the reason that we opt for a simpler solution, that is, gesture recognition of a hand that is holding an object.
+- When a user shows an object in the camera, the landmarks of the hand (6, 7, 8, 10, 11, 12, 14, 15 and 16) have specific relative positions.
+- All of them have close y coordinates.
+-